ph3l4k/artpinacho/README.md

 My objetive is learn MNRN to know how create a full web app.

-And try to do this creating the web for the art of my father.
+Readme for a new branch to try see different content in the same file and the same folder.